burace17/langdetect/README.md

 It uses CMake to generate the build files.
 This works well on any platform that CMake is supported on.
 For Unix-like operating systems apart from OS X, GTK+ 3 and pkg-config are required.
 GTK+ 2 can be used as fallback if GTK+ 3 is not present.
 Qt 5 can also be used.
 It may run on Qt 4 if CMakeLists is modified slightly.

+You can find binary releases of langdetect [here](http://burace17.net/langdetect).
+These may not be up to date with the Git version.
+I mainly have this for older platforms that require fixes that I don't want to commit to Git.
+I may add instructions for these platforms eventually.

 Screenshots
 ---------------
 ![linux-screenshot](http://i.imgur.com/0c0y3py.png)